Mr George Farmer

 George is a Doctoral Researcher studying technology use, with a focus on video gaming, and the impact of motivations on psychological correlates of well-being and ill-being (including stress).

-George aims to use a variety of methodological techniques during his studies including online questionnaire methodologies and experimental methodologies including the sampling of salivary cortisol as a biomarker of stress.
+George aims to use a variety of methodological techniques during his studies including quantitative online surveys and qualitative interviewing.

 • Centre for Psychological Sciences